Production Coordinators

 When should a production coordinator start?

-Ideally 4-8 weeks before principal photography for features, earlier for complex shoots.
-They need time to set up the production office, start crew booking, arrange travel, and set up systems before shooting starts.
+Ideally 4-8 weeks before principal photography for features.
+Start earlier for complex shoots.
+They need time to set up the office and start crew booking.
+They also arrange travel and set up systems.
+All of this happens before shooting starts.

 Do your coordinators handle travel bookings?